-Dr. Charles Laux is Assistant Professor of String Music Education at Kennesaw State University near Atlanta, Georgia.
-Currently in his fourth year at KSU, his responsibilities include teaching courses in string techniques, pedagogy, literagture, classroom methods, and music education technology.
-He also supervises student teachers, conducts the KSU Philharmonic, and serves as director of the KSU String Project and Summer Music Intensive.
-Laux is the conductor of the Georgia Youth Symphony Camerata Orchestra and an Essential Elements contributing editor, clinician, and consultant for the Hal Leonard Corportion.
-Additionally he is an endorsed artist/educator and clinician for D’Addario Orchestral Strings.
+From 2012 to 2016, Dr. Laux served as Assistant Professor of String Music Education at Kennesaw State University near Atlanta, Georgia.
+At KSU, his responsibilities included teaching courses in string techniques & pedagogy, instrumental methods, and music education technology.
+He also supervised student teachers, conducted the KSU Philharmonic, coordinated string outreach, and served as director of the KSU String Project and Summer Music Intensive.
+Under his leadership, the KSU String Project grew to provide group lessons to over 100 students taught by 14 undergraduate music education majors.

-Dr. Laux has presented educational sessions at state-level conferences across the nation, and at the national conferences such as the Midwest Clinic (2007, 2014), the American String Teachers Association (2005-2015), the Technology Institute for Music Education (TI:ME).
+A dynamic presenter, Dr. Laux completed over 100 educational sessions at conferences in 21 states, including national conferences such as the Midwest Clinic (2007, 2014), the American String Teachers Association, the Technology Institute for Music Education (TI:ME).
+In 2016, Dr. Laux was selected as the featured string clinician at the Texas Music Educators Association Conference where he presented a series of 4 session on string/orchestra pedagogy.
 He has conducted regional orchestras in Florida, Georgia, Ohio, New Mexico, and South Carolina.
-His state-level appearances include the 2012 New Mexico All-State Concert Orchestra and 2013 Georgia MEA Statewide Honor Orchestra.
-He will conduct the South Carolina Middle School All-State Orchestra in February, 2016.
+His state-level appearances include the 2012 New Mexico All-State Concert Orchestra, the 2013 Georgia MEA Statewide Honor Orchestra, and the South Carolina Middle School All-State Orchestra in 2016.

-A violinist and violist, Dr. Laux has performed with the Las Vegas Philharmonic, the Nevada Chamber Symphony, and several other orchestral ensembles.
-From 2008-2012 Dr. Laux was the owner, business manager and violinist with The Columbus String Quartet.
-He remains in frequent demand across the nation as a presenter, orchestra clinician, conductor, and adjudicator.
+He has performed with the Las Vegas Philharmonic, the Nevada Chamber Symphony, and several other orchestral ensembles.
+From 2008-2012 Dr. Laux was the business manager and violinist in The Columbus String Quartet.
+In 2016, he performed as a soloist, collaborating with several members of the Atlanta Symphony Orchestra.